gestom/CosPhi/Pheromone/README.md

 ###What is Phero ?

-<i>CosΦ</i> is a novel artificial pheromone system that is reliable, accurate and uses off-the-shelf components only: an LCD screen and a low-cost USB camera.
+<i>Phero</i> is a pheromone simulator and visualizer of the <i>CosΦ</i> system.
-The system uses a horizontally-positioned LCD displays the spatial distribution of the pheromones, which are sensed by the robots that move on the screen.
+Together with <i>SwarmCon</i>, <i>Phero</i> constitute the <i>CosΦ</i> artificial pheromone system that is reliable, accurate and uses off-the-shelf components only: an LCD screen and a low-cost USB camera.
-The pheromones are released according to the robots' positions provided by the overhead camera.
+The <i>Phero</i> system uses a horizontally-positioned LCD displays the spatial distribution of the pheromones, which are sensed by the robots that move on the screen.
-In contrast to other systems, <i>CosΦ</i> can simulate several pheromones while precisely controlling their evaporation, diffusion and release rate.
+The pheromones are released according to the robots' positions provided by the <i>SwarmCon</i> system, which uses an overhead camera and circular markers placed on the robots.
-<i>Phero </i> is a component of <i>CosΦ</i>, which simulates the pheromones and displays them on a LCD screen.
+In contrast to other systems, <i>CosΦ/Phero</i> can simulate several pheromones while precisely controlling their evaporation, diffusion and release rate.
 The pheromone system is described in a short, late-breaking paper [[1](#references)] and a full research paper [[2](#references)].

 ###Setting it up